 29. Seated Forward Fold

-Sit on the edge of the block to elevate the hips.
-This tilts the pelvis slightly forward, and it gets easier to bend forward from the hips and keep the spine long.
+To elevate your hips, sit on the edge of a block.
+This tilts your pelvis slightly forward, making it easier to bend forward from your hips and keep your spine long.

 30. Easy Pose